Assessment / Data Central

 In August 2017, the Kentucky Board of Education unanimously approved the regulation that would govern the state’s new accountability system under the federal Every Student Succeeds Act (ESSA) and Senate Bill 1 (2017).
 Under the regulation, schools and districts will receive an overall rating of one to five stars (very low to very high) as determined by school performance on multiple indicators – proficiency, a separate academic indicator for science and social studies, growth (elementary and middle school), achievement gap closure, transition readiness, graduation rate (high school), and opportunity and access.
 Those performance levels combine to produce the overall star rating.

-The outgoing statewide system, Unbridled Learning: College/Career Readiness for All, addressed what students should learn, what would be tested, how subjects would be tested, when tests were given, what should comprise the public school accountability system, and more.
+The former statewide system, Unbridled Learning: College/Career Readiness for All, addressed what students should learn, what would be tested, how subjects would be tested, when tests were given, what should comprise the public school accountability system, and more.
 Families whose children were tested in 2016-17 and 2017-18 still received information about how their students fared.
 However, the release of state test scores looked different than previous years.
 If you need help interpreting those results, please call your child’s school.

 - 2016-17 -- News release | Chart of scores | Understanding the results: elementary & middle (Spanish) | high school (Spanish) | Background and FAQ

 Web tip: The URL shortcut to this page is fcps.net/assessment or fcps.net/testing

 Peggy Hayes, district assessment coordinator (DAC)